juanjbrown/zHouseAPI/README.md

 A restful API for home automation built on top of [node-openzwave-shared](https://github.com/OpenZWave/node-openzwave-shared).

-Included is a [postman](https://www.getpostman.com/) collection with all endpoints.
+Included is a [postman](https://www.getpostman.com/) collection with all endpoints, and a postman environment file for convenience.

 Upon first launch a user with username 'admin' and password 'password' is created.
 For security, please change this password.